GhostCappy/KirbySuperStarUltra/worlds/kssu/docs/FAQ.md

 ### I found a bug, where do I report it?

-Report in the discord thread, which can be found [here](https://discord.com/channels/731205301247803413/1373856853775220836) We will review it and try to fix it for a future version
+Report in the discord thread, which can be found [here](https://discord.com/channels/731205301247803413/1373856853775220836) I will review it and try to fix it for a future version.

 ___
 ### Is there a tracker for this game?